Nimo

 Limited oxygen causes incomplete combustion: CO and soot instead of CO2.

-CO2 from combustion contributes to climate change; control measures include efficiency, alternative fuels and pollution controls.
+CO2 from combustion contributes to climate change; control measures include enhancing efficiency and using alternative fuels.
+Catalytic converters and proper ventilation reduce harmful combustion products.

 Built with v0